 When performing Bayesian inference on large datasets, much of the computational cost is due to calculating functions of the data -- for example, gradients or likelihoods.
 One way to reduce computational costs is to approximate these functions using noisy estimates based on much smaller subsets of the data.
-The intuition here is that much of the data at hand is ``redundant'' for learning the posterior so it is more efficient from a computation and memory perspective to perform Bayesian inference on a subset of the data.

-For example, sparse variational inference \citep{Hoffman:2013} uses minibatches of data to approximate gradients in a variational context.
+The intuition here is that much of the data at hand is ``redundant'' for learning the posterior so it is more efficient from a computational and memory perspective to perform Bayesian inference on a subset of the data.
+For example, stochastic variational inference \citep{Hoffman:2013} uses minibatches of data to approximate gradients in a variational context.
 Stochastic gradient MCMC methods \citep{Ma:Chen:Fox:2015, WelTeh2011} perform a similar approximation in a gradient-based MCMC setting.
 In a Gaussian process context, as mentioned in Section~\ref{sec:sparse_local}, SVI has been used to speed up inference in sparse Gaussian processes from $O(NM^2)$ to $O\left( M^2\min \left\{ M,B \right\} \right)$, where $B$ is the minibatch size.

 An alternative is to use a minibatch to approximate the full posterior.
-Several emparassingly parallel MCMC methods combine noisy posterior estimates obtained using subsets of the data \citep{SriCevDinDun2015,Minsker:2014}.
+Several embarrassingly parallel MCMC methods combine noisy posterior estimates obtained using subsets of the data \citep{Minsker:2014}. \citet{SriCevDinDun2015} show that such stochastic approximation of sub-posteriors is strongly consistent.
 The Bayesian coresets approach aims to learn the posterior based on a reweighted posterior \citep{Huggins:2016}.
 While not directly equivalent (since it uses a single subset), \cite{Banerjee:2008} approximates a full Gaussian process model using a smaller subset of the data to form a prediction of the entire model.

-\section{Embarrassingly parallel inference with Importance Sampled Mixture of Experts}
+\section{Embarrassingly parallel inference with importance sampled mixture of experts}

-The local GP methods described in Section~\ref{sec:sparse_local} reduce the computational burden of inverting the $N\times N$ covariance matrix by replacing or approximating it with a block-diagonal matrix with $K$ blocks.
-Such methods are easily parallelized to use $K$ threads, each costing $O(N^2/K^2)$, but doing so ignores some of the correlations between data points.
-In particular, if the partitioning is based on input location (as is common), we ignore long-range correlations.

-Instead, we use a mixture-of-experts approach, using a distribution over partitions.
-This allows long-range correlations and yields a dense expected covariance matrix.
-Rather than averaging over partitions using MCMC, which is expensive and difficult to parallelize, we use a trivially-parallelizable minibatch-based stochastic importance sampling scheme.